Wildlander-mod/Support/Docs/FAQ.md

 # **Gameplay Questions**

 ---
-## Why Are Auto-saves Disabled or quicksaves not recommended for use in Ultsky
+## Why are auto-saves disabled or quicksaves not recommended for use in Ultsky

 The problem in a heavily modded set up is that it has a ton of script heavy mods.
 Sometimes a script will get paused for saving, and that script won't be able to recover properly from it's paused state.
 This leads to a corrupted save.
 Another possibility is that your computer is already under so much strain from the scripts that the save function can actually cause a ctd when trying to save, usually during some script-intensive moment.